'A hot mess': Americans face testing delays as virus surges

 In New York City, the most lethal hot spot in the nation during the spring, testing was scarce early on but is now widely available.
 As many as 35,000 tests are conducted daily through a combination of private health organizations and city agencies, according to the city Health Department.

-"Widespread testing holds the key to reopening our city safely,” Mayor Bill de Blasio said.
+"Widespread testing holds the key to reopening our city safely,” de Blasio said.

 The U.S. Department of Health and Human Services this week said it will open free “surge testing” sites in three hard-hit cities: Jacksonville, Florida; Baton Rouge, Louisiana; and Edinburg, Texas.
 The sites will be able to conduct as many as 5,000 tests a day in each city, with results in three to five days, officials said.